cunybpl/nycet_pnp/src/content/calculation_methodologies/air-to-air-heat-exchanger-heat-transfer.md

 This calculation methodology is based on the 2020 ASHRAE Handbook – Systems and Equipment, Chapter 26.
 This methodology assumes that the air handling unit (AHU) uses a variable speed supply fan, and that the energy recovery component is a rotary wheel.

-### Calculators
+### Calculator

-The corresponding calculator is used to estimate a full year of sensible and latent heat transfer in an energy recovery ventilation (ERV) system:
+The following calculator is used to estimate a full year of sensible and latent heat transfer in an energy recovery ventilation (ERV) system:

 {{< downloadable_file title="Air-to-air Heat Transfer" >}}